Azirella

 Decision Intelligence Platform

 Gartner designated Decision Intelligence "transformational" in the 2025 AI Hype Cycle and published the inaugural Magic Quadrant for Decision Intelligence Platforms in January 2026.
-Autonomy is the first purpose-built DI platform for supply chain.
+Autonomy is the first purpose-built DI platform for supply chain, covering all six decision domains through one Decision Stream.

 What Is Decision Intelligence?